Dysplasia in the stomach (gastric dysplasia)

 Is dysplasia in the stomach the same as cancer?

 In high grade dysplasia of the stomach, the cells look very abnormal when examined under the microscope.
-Often the nucleus (the part of the cell that holds the genetic material) is enlarged and hyperchromatic (darker than normal).
-These cells are often described as showing cytologic atypia.
-Mitotic figures (cells dividing to create new cells) are easily found and some atypical mitotic figures may also be seen.
-The cells connect to form round structures called glands and the glands are often side by side with very little connective tissue called lamina propria.
+The nucleus (the part of the cell that holds the genetic material) is often enlarged and hyperchromatic (darker than normal).
+These cells are frequently described as showing cytologic atypia.
+Mitotic figures (cells dividing to create new cells) are easily found, and some atypical mitotic figures may also be seen.
+The cells connect to form round structures called glands, and the glands are often side by side with very little connective tissue called lamina propria.

 A+ A A-